dcourtois/QtUtils/BuildScripts/Readme.md

 justification they posted on their blog...
 I don't mind the move in itself, but I really fucking hate it when people are being hypocrits and justify those type of moves as being made "for the good of our users".

 For my own good ?
 Really ?
-Before this I couldn't download and update the libraries in a few clicks.
+Before this I could download and update the libraries in a few clicks.
 After this change ?
-I had to create an account just for that and provide you with personal data.
-And even after I did, I couldn't figure out own to fucking download the libs !!!
-The installer says I don't have a license, and the link provided send me to the Qt website where I have no idea what to do...
+I have to create an account just for that and provide you with personal data.
+And even after I did, I couldn't figure out own to fucking install the libs !!!
+The installer says I don't have a license, and the link provided send me to the Qt website, and from there, no matter what I do, I couldn't find how to get this "license" that lets me install the library !

 How the FUCK IS THIS FOR MY OWN GOOD ?????????